cisagov/ScubaGear/baselines/exo.md

 Audit logs SHALL be maintained for at least the minimum duration dictated by [OMB M-21-31 (Appendix C)](https://www.whitehouse.gov/wp-content/uploads/2021/08/M-21-31-Improving-the-Federal-Governments-Investigative-and-Remediation-Capabilities-Related-to-Cybersecurity-Incidents.pdf).

 <!--Policy: MS.EXO.17.3v1; Criticality: SHALL -->
-- _Rationale:_ Audit logs may no longer be available at the time of need if they are not retained for a sufficient period of time.
+- _Rationale:_ Audit logs may no longer be available when needed if they are not retained for a sufficient time.
 Increased log retention time gives an agency the necessary visibility to investigate incidents that occurred some time ago.
 OMB M-21-13, Appendix C, Table 5 specifically calls out Unified Audit Logs in the Cloud Azure log category.